Click “crimcuee” to view the full album.

 What is happening before the conference?

 The Sources of Urban Educational Excellence invites you to join us for a week of pre-conference events created to provide a space to mingle, collaborate and connect in preparation for the conference commencing on October 23, 2017.
-Keep checking this page for updates!
+CLICK HERE TO SEE OUR PRE-CONFERENCE EVENTS LINE UP! !

 Parking and Directions